 The trouble with fashion shows is that they often tend to be self-indulgent and insular.

 However, as for the 2022 Leeds RAG Fashion Show (LRFS), I can wholeheartedly declare this was not the case.
-The show aimed to raise money for charities and showcase local talent, as well as not being confronted with social and environmental issues.
+The show aimed to raise money for charities and showcase local talent, as well as confronting social and environmental issues.
 What’s not to love?

 Now in it’s 14th incarnation, LRFS is well established as a date for the underground fashion calendar.
 Organised by the Leeds Uni RAG (Raise and Give) Society, but spanning a wider community of involvement from students and non-students.
-This year featured a committee of over 50, over 90 models, and many more designers, in a celebration of creatives from all around the city.
+This year featured a committee numbering above 50, with over additional 90 models, and many more designers in a celebration of creatives from all around the city.